tnapf/Router/README.md

 Router::group("/app", function () {
     // Routes that will after /app prepending their declared uri

+    Router::get("/", RequestHandlerImplementation::class); // /app would be the uri

     Router::group("/api", function () {
         // Routes will have /app/api prepending their declared uri },);